RuiRioPina/CargoMaster/BaseDados/US109/ScriptSQL.txt

 INSERT INTO WarehouseManager(idWorker, idLocal)/*Fail, since the primary key is unique*/ VALUES (1,1);

-INSERT INTO Call(hourCall, dateCall, mmsi)/*Fail, since the primary key is unique*/ VALUES ('23:30:20',TO_DATE('2003/05/03 21:02:44', 'yyyy/mm/dd hh24:mi:ss'),'123456732');
+INSERT INTO CallShip(hourCallShip, dateCallShip, mmsi)/*Fail, since the primary key is unique*/ VALUES ('23:30:20',TO_DATE('2003/05/03 21:02:44', 'yyyy/mm/dd hh24:mi:ss'),'123456732');